MohdKaif04/webai/README.md

-# this is the basic html code
+# this is the website of application form